-The Spring Riding Series is 11 weeks long, from March 29 to June 12.
-All covid safety protocols are in place.
+The Summer Riding Series is 11 weeks long, from June 14 to August 27.
+All Covid safety protocols are in place.
 Masks and social distancing are required.

 The Regular Lesson Series is one-hour small groups, for all adults, young adults and children age 8 and older.
 The 11 week series costs $550.00.
 You may pay $275 at registration and the balance by April 29.

 Mini Mights: Open to kids age 5-7 years old.
 The dates are the same.
 Minis ride once a week in groups of 2-3 on our older and quietest horses.
 The cost is $385.00 for the 11 weeks.
 You may pay $190.00 at registration and the balance by July 14.

 Lessons meet Monday through Saturday.
 Adults ride Tuesday-Friday mornings at 10 or 11 a.m., or 5, 6 or 7 p.m. those days.
 And early afternoon Saturdays.
 Age 8 to adult ride Monday through Friday on the hour at 5 or 6 p.m., and Saturdays on the hour at 9, 10, 11 a.m. and 12, 1, and 2 p.m.
 Mini Mights ride 3:30 or 4 or 4:30 Monday through Sat.

 Above is the registration form to be dropped off or mailed or emailed, but you may call with credit card (203) 453-8768 to register.
 Be sure you indicate your preferred lesson times.
 Of course, email email@example.com or just give us a call with questions or to schedule a free trial lesson -- (203) 453-8768, ask for Jill.